 Unlock Brain Potential to Protect Against Decline

-• By Mladenoff Clinic AZ
+Mladenoff Clinic AZ • July 22, 2018

 Our brain is probably the most neglected, abused and poorly understood organ of our entire body.
-While sports concussions and Alzheimer’s awareness are at an all-time high, many of us fail to protect our brain from potentially reversible decline
+While sports concussions and Alzheimer’s awareness are at an all-time high, many of us fail to protect our brain from potentially reversible decline.

 The No. 1 cause of cognitive decline is not the 13 percent of us who will develop Alzheimer’s disease nor the millions of traumatic brain injuries reported each year.
 One of the leading causes of diminishing cognitive capacity is healthy people letting their brain lose ground.